lucadibello/zerotrust-your-home/README.md

 ![Log management suite](./assets/images/log-management-flow.png)

-[Grafana Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) is configured to collect logs from the system and the running *Docker* containers and to send them to *Loki* for storage and indexing.
+[Grafana Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) is configured to collect logs from the system and the running *Docker* containers and to send them to [Grafana Loki](https://grafana.com/oss/loki/) for storage and indexing.
 Stored logs can be queried via the *Explore* section of the Grafana web interface (yes, all out-of-the-box!).
 This is a sample screenshot of the result of a query:

 ![Grafana Explore](./assets/images/loki-grafana.png)

 ### 3.3.
 Backup and restore suite

 To ensure data integrity in case of disasters such as hardware failures or physical damage, a robust backup solution has been implemented to periodically backup critical data stored in the system.
+The backup solution is based on [Restic](https://restic.net/), an open-source backup software that is fast, efficient and secure.

 The use of a cloud storage solution like Amazon S3 (the one configured by default) is recommended as it provides a cheap and reliable solution to archive backups without incurring in disk capacity issues.
 It is important to highlight that the user can easily configure the backup solution to use a different cloud storage provider (i.e., Google Cloud Storage, Azure Blob Storage, etc.) or a local storage solution (i.e., NAS, external hard drive, etc.) (read official documentation [here](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html)).